MauricioArriaga/PENTASIS-DASHBOARD/README.md

 # PENTASIS-DASHBOARD
 Intelligent Management Dashboard
  https://mauricioarriaga.github.io/PENTASIS-DASHBOARD/.

- Hello & welcome to my first embeded graphic and Story Tell and web page!
+ Hello & welcome to my first github web page, also my first embeded graphic and hoping that this visualization story get to a good result!

+ The story is about understanding better the people that registered to the training, Questions like: Where are people from? and how many they are ?, what common interests?...
+So this story telling, will provide us with a better interpretation of the information!

   <iframe width="1200" height="800" seamless frameborder="0" scrolling="no" src="https://public.tableau.com/views/MRAGSection2StoryaboutstudentsatDataVisualizationforall/Historia1?:embed=y&:display_count=yes"></iframe>

- This grafics compare all the rates that has been use for morgtage calculations in the past ten years(USA)

- <iframe width="600" height="371" seamless frameborder="0" scrolling="yes" src="https://docs.google.com/spreadsheets/d/1neFR8NMYPtmMIg1pFXvO00eCA_93H4vuRguGZPoJGTQ/pubchart?oid=838885901&amp;format=interactive" ></iframe>

- <iframe width="600" height="371" seamless frameborder="0" scrolling="no" src="https://docs.google.com/spreadsheets/d/1neFR8NMYPtmMIg1pFXvO00eCA_93H4vuRguGZPoJGTQ/pubchart?oid=1304888184&amp;format=interactive"></iframe>